-It is taxing dealing with a loved one’s depression.
+It is taxing to deal with a loved one’s depression.
 Talking with your loved one about their depression may not be easy.
 Here are a couple things to keep in mind:

 Depression is a serious condition.
-One of the most helpful sources for the depressed person is having a support system of people that listen and try to understand what they are going through.
+One of the most helpful sources for the depressed person is having a support system of people who will listen and try to understand what they are going through.

 Here are some tips on how to approach the subject:

-- Tell the person that you love him/her and are concerned.
+- Tell the person that you love them and are concerned.

-- Let him/her know how important they are to you.
+- Let them know how important they are to you.

-- Tell him/her that you are there for them.
+- Tell them that you are there for them.
 Let them know that they are not alone in this.

-- Ask him/her how you can help.
+- Ask them how you can help.
 Maybe together you can come up with a list of things that will help them get through their depression.

 - Be understanding.
-Do not take what they say lightly or make jokes of it, it is far from a joking matter.
+Do not take what they say lightly or make jokes about it.
+Depression is not a joking matter.